Economic Conditions for Innovation: Private vs. Public Sector: Conclusion

 \section{Conclusion}

+Research on both the type and size of government involvement in the innovation process seems to be in early stages despite significant body of already existing literature.
+Both theory and practical experience gives contradicting information about many important issues.
+In our paper, we have suggested that private investment in R\&D will happen only if it is efficient, i.e.\ there is income to balance the cost of it.
+The government investment on the other hand will continue without this condition.

-The focus of this paper is dependence of the investment to R\&D on economic environment in a situation of major governmental involvement in the new millennia.
+Our focus was dependence of the investment to R\&D on the economic environment in a situation of major governmental involvement in the new millennia.
 We tried to answer the question whether the market conditions of relative prices of factors of production still hold sway as motivating element for the spur to innovation as suggested by our alternative Hicks hypothesis.
 Or, if original Hicks hypothesis apply, or any other pattern can be found.

 We work with the alternative Hicks hypothesis formulated as follows: innovation is spurred by an increase in the relative price of one factor of production compensated by a decrease in relative price of another factor of production.
 This hypothesis was proven for part of the investment to R\&D which was either funded or performed by business enterprises.
 In this case, we found that market sources play a major role.
 The finding is statistically significant and robust.
 Under market conditions innovation is only possible when business not only has the need for innovation (increased relative price of factor of production) but also has the resources to conduct it (decrease in relative price of another factor of production) or innovation can bring about such a decrease in form of for example labour and resources-saving techniques with minimal lag.